artemch/ArcGIS-Podspecs/README.md

 3. Download and install the latest version of the Esri iOS SDK.

 4. Find the ArcGIS.framework "file" that was installed and compress it to a zip file.
+This file should be called ArcGIS.framework.zip

     This file will be located in the $(HOME)/Library/SDKs/ArcGIS/iOS/ directory.

     Note: The user's Library directory is hidden by default.
 You can issue the command _chflags nohidden ~/Library/_ in the Terminal application to unhide it.
 This will enable you to browse to it using the Finder.

+5. Move the ArcGIS.framework.zip file to the podspec folder for the latest version.

+    As of this writing that would be /Users/Shared/Library/ArcGIS/10.1.1-u1.
+This folder should now contain the ArcGIS.podscpec fie from this repo, plus your zipped up framework file.

+6. Repeat this process for any earlier versions of the SDK that you wish to use.

+7. Each time a new version of the SDK is released, update your copy of this repo and add the zip file to the new directory.

+### Add the Esri iOS SDK to an XCode Project using CocoaPods